Bruins Focus: Preview, Odds For Games Vs. Red Wings, Lightning

 Who Bruins need to look out for

-Matt Duchene (Predators) — His 13 goals far and away leads the Preds and he also is pacing Nashville with 21 points.
+Matt Duchene (Predators) — His 13 goals far and away leads the Preds, and he also is pacing Nashville with 21 points.
 Duchene has potted three game-winning goals this season and has racked up seven points on the power play.

 Mikael Granlund (Predators) — Garlund’s 16 assists suggest he knows how to find his teammates in order to create scoring opportunities.
 Five of his helpers have come on the man-advantage.

-Dylan Larkin (Red Wings) — Larkin leads Detroit with 10 goals and his 19 points are just two behind team leader Lucas Raymond.
+Dylan Larkin (Red Wings) — Larkin leads Detroit with 10 goals, and his 19 points are just two behind team leader Lucas Raymond.
 Larkin has scored twice on the power play.
 DraftKings Sportsbook has Larkin at +215 to score Tuesday night.

 Lucas Raymond (Red Wings) — Raymond has won 80% of the faceoffs he’s taken with Detroit this season and also leads the team with three power-play goals.
 His 12 assists also leads the team and he knows how to make his presence known when on the ice.
 DraftKings Sportsbook has him at +265 to score at any point against the Bruins on Tuesday.